 A team of self-funded volunteers install the machine under the guidance of Peter Koens.
 Local technicians are trained in basic maintenance and internet links are established to enable remote problem diagnosis.
 Spare parts are left on site to ensure rapid recovery from faults.

-Our latest projects are;
+Our projects in progress are: